 All our activities have been paused during the pandemic and members are only rehearsing online – three sessions a month, on a Sunday afternoon, and two Monday evenings.
 We expect to continue as a ‘virtual only’ choir until at least the end of December 2020 – announcements about resuming our physical meetings for the academic year 2020-21 will be made as the situation becomes clearer.

-New members are still welcome to join our online sessions though, but if you are interested in doing so, please discuss this with our membership secretary first, using the form below.
+New members are still welcome to join our online sessions, but if you are interested in doing so, please discuss this with our membership secretary first, using the form below.
 For new members joining for the autumn term (September – December 2020), subscriptions have been reduced to half price, and will be £17.50 (for people on average income or above), £13.50 (for people on low income) or £8 (for people on very low income).
-Instructions (and cost) for continuing your membership into 2021 will be given later.
+Instructions (and cost) for continuing your membership from January 2021 will be given later.

 For existing members, your membership has been extended, at no charge, to the end of December 2020.
 You do not need to complete a new registration form but please inform us of any changes to your details since you last registered – please use the form at the foot of this page.
 An announcement about registering for January to July 2021 will be made nearer the time.